mpewsey/ManiaMap.Godot/docs/pages/layout-generation-instructions.md

 4. To add edges, serving as connections between rooms, to the graph, click and drag between the circular handles on the right and left sides of two nodes.
 5. Selecting nodes and/or edges will allow you to edit their properties in the Godot inspector.
 Each node must have a `TemplateGroup` assigned; though it is optional for edges.

-> [!NOTE]
-> Edits to the layout graph will be saved automatically when Godot or the graph editor panel are closed.
+> **Note:** Edits to the layout graph will be saved automatically when Godot or the graph editor panel are closed.

 ![Screenshot 2024-05-31 193835](https://github.com/mpewsey/ManiaMap.Godot/assets/23442063/5e2daf51-6ae6-47f7-8ccb-981780de94ec)